-We set a fixed area of $3000m \times 3000m$, where 100 nodes exist, whose mobility patterns are the improved randomwaypoint.
-They are uniformly divided into 20 groups, the expected speeds of 20 groups are 20, 22, 24, ..., 58m/s, respectively.
+We set a fixed area of $3000m \times 3000m$, where 100 nodes exist, whose mobility patterns are the improved random-waypoint.
+They are uniformly divided into 20 groups, the expected speeds of 20 groups are 20, 22, 24, \cdots , 58m/s, respectively.
 The offset range for the uniform distribution of short-term speed is set to 5m/s.
 We vary the message TTL, the number of nodes, and the communication radius to examine the proposed forwarding metric.

 Fig. 5-(a) shows the changes of delivery ratio over message TTL from 5000s to 10000s.
 The data leads us to the conclusion that the delivery ratio of DFSL-O achieves the best performance in terms of different message TTLs.
 This is not strange for the reason that DFSL-O utilizes the average speed of an optimal time slice to make a forwarding decision.
 Maybe finding the optimal slice is a challenging problem for us, however, we can easily obtain it through plenty of simulations.
-It is worth noticing that DFSL proposed in this paper does an excellent job in terms of delivery ratio.